kspdsml/yale-bids-assessment/README.md

 1. Clone the repository:\
 git clone <repository-url>

-3. Navigate to the project directory:\
+2. Navigate to the project directory:\
 cd pubmed-publication-search

-4. Install dependencies:\
+3. Install dependencies:\
 cd frontend\
 npm install\
 cd ../backend\
 pip install -r requirements.txt

+4. Start the backend server:/
+cd backend/
+uvicorn main:app --reload

+5. Start the frontend development server:/ cd frontend/ npm start

+6. Open your browser and go to `http://localhost:3000` to access the application.

+## Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request.